 Skellig Michael is an island off southwest Ireland in the Atlantic Ocean.
 It lies approximately 12km off the Iveragh Peninsula in Co.
-Kerry.
+Kerry (refer to Figure.4 below).
 The island forms part of the Skelligs SPA and is a World Heritage site, being home to an Early Christian settlement with well-preserved access steps, a monastery, a remote hermitage and other monastic structures.
-The island's isolation has helped to preserve and protect these monastic remains (DHLGH & OPW, 2020)
+The island's isolation has helped to preserve and protect these monastic remains (DHLGH & OPW, 2020).